 Folklore is an excellent resource for Canadian historians interested in daily life.
 The magazine offers prairie history in fine-grained resolution, opening a window into what it is like to be from this place.
 Agricultural history, rural life, the Great Depression, and other topics of interest to environmental historians are well represented.
-So too are a wide range of more unusual topics: growing marijuana as a windbreak in the 1930s, finding a Balloon Bomb, or making homemade snuff.
+So too are a wide range of more unusual topics: growing marijuana and selling them with wholesale CBD flower as a windbreak in the 1930s, finding a Balloon Bomb, or making homemade snuff.
 Humorous stories like “Dad the Chicken” shed light on how prairie people kept themselves entertained.
 Further, Folklore contains information on how prairie people experienced global events, such as the launch of Sputnik or the Cold War.

 To date, Folklore contains over 2400 articles by almost 600 different authors, as well as hundreds of poems.
 Stories are often based on personal experiences.
 As such, the magazine contains valuable primary source material on how Saskatchewan people, over forty years, have recorded their own history for audiences of the future.
 Pioneering stories are prevalent.
 The purpose of these stories, in part, is to place a comfortable frame around uncomfortable colonial relationships.
 There is a great deal of opportunity for historians who wish to unpack the individual and collective experiences and cultural understandings behind these stories.